formio/help.form.io/_paragraphs/embedding/angular/formio-module.md

 angular.module('myApp', ['formio']);
 ```

-And of course, if you are not using Angular for your full application, you will need to make sure that the application name is provided on the <code>&lt;body&gt;</code> tag.
+And of course, if you are not using Angular for your full application, you will need to make sure that the application name is provided on the `<body>` tag.

 ```html
 <body ng-app="myApp">